Dog-friendly Guide to Palm Springs

 Dog-friendly Things to Do Around Palm Springs

-Palm Springs has always been a dog loving city and with 354 days of sunshine each year there’s plenty of things to do that will welcome your dog with open arms.
+Palm Springs has always been a dog-loving city and with 354 days of sunshine each year there are plenty of things to do that will welcome your dog with open arms.
 Whether you’re sipping cocktails on a dog-friendly patio, wandering through beautiful desert gardens, or exploring the iconic landscapes of Joshua Tree National Park, there’s no shortage of adventures to enjoy with your four-legged companion.
-Explore oru list of dog-friendly activities for planning your next dog-friendly getaway to Palm Springs.
+Explore our list of dog-friendly activities for planning your next dog-friendly getaway to Palm Springs.

 dine at dog-themed restaurant Boozehounds Palm Springs & cafe 4 paws coffee co.